onekey-sec/ubi_reader/README.md

     ubireader_list_files [options] path/to/file

 The script accepts a file with UBI or UBIFS data in it, so should work with a NAND dump.
-It will search for the first occurance of UBI or UBIFS data and treat it as a UBIFS.
+It will search for the first occurrence of UBI or UBIFS data and treat it as a UBIFS.
 To list files supply the path to list (-P, --path), e.g. "-P /" to list the filesystems root directory.
 To copy a file from the filesystem to a local directory supply the source path (-C, --copy) and the destination path (-D, --copy-dest),